Coder-Jay00/auratherapycare-v1/GITHUB_DEPLOYMENT.md

-# 🚀 Deploy AuraTheracare to GitHub Pages
+# 🚀 Deploy AuraTherapyCare to GitHub Pages

 This guide provides step-by-step instructions to deploy your AuraTheracare application to GitHub Pages for free hosting.